marzonguevarra/Python-Repo/README.md

-# Yeoboseyo-Flask
+# Python-Repo
-This is a sample web application using python
+This is a repository of my projects using python.